needle-mirror/com.unity.2d.path/Documentation~/2DPath.md

 # Introduction

-2D Path provides a set of tools to edit polygons and b-splines in custom EditorWindow and the SceneView.
+This package provides common code functionality to edit 2D polygonal shapes and B-splines in custom ``EditorWindow`` and ``SceneView``.

+The package is currently for internal use only, and not meant for public use at this time.